-Note that operators and functions must be CAPITALIZED, otherwise they will be treated as a query keyword.
+Note that operators and functions must be CAPITALIZED, otherwise they will be treated as a regular word.
 Query operators must also be preceded and followed by query keywords or query phrases.

 The AND operator may be used to find emails containing both specified keywords.

-Outlook AND keyword finds "Outlook search keywords", "how to search keywords in Outlook"
+Outlook AND search finds "Outlook boolean search", "how to search keywords in Outlook"

 The OR operator may be used to find emails containing either of two keywords.